-Use of statutory powers to require the production of documents, the provision of information or the answering of questions 4.8 in subsequent proceedings, including criminal or market abuse proceedings.
+Use of statutory powers to require the production of documents, the provision of information or the answering of questions 4.8

 The FCA's standard practice is generally to use statutory powers to require the production of documents, the provision of information or the answering of questions in interview.
 This is for reasons of fairness, transparency and efficiency.
 It will sometimes be appropriate to depart from this standard practice, for example: